CarlosArocha/stock_price_prediction/README.md

 6. Other unsuccsesful trials performed.

+## ABOUT THE METRICS INVOLVED

+My initial approach was to predict the line of prices of a certain stock, in this case Apple Inc. The best netric to achieve a better model was the Mean Square Error (MSE), to measure how the new predicted price line differs or is separated from the original price line.

+But when I realize that the model will not work as expected, and I change the approach to measure the MSE on the returns of that price line per every step to improve the model; the results, with some overfitting and bad testing errors, push me to find a metric that finds inside the results a signal that our model is learning, a little peace of information that show me that somehow I am in the right direction, and that metric was the Accuracy of the positive or negative momentums, or the accuracy of the signal of the momentum and not its magnitude.

+In the stock market you can bet to win for positive returns and for negative returns as well.
+In this case, the returns data is very symmetric, meaning  have a symmetric distribution of true positives and true negatives, and also for false positive and false negatives.
+So, Accuracy will be enough to measure how truly are our momentum predictor.

 ## A BRIEF SUMMARY IN IMAGES:

 Some images can help me to show you the process and the results achieved: